Because it has a homogeneous structure throughout its length, seamless pipe is the strongest of all pipe types.

 Mother hollow is a type of pipe with a high thickness and is sometimes produced by pipe manufacturers.
 Many secondary pipe manufacturers used this mother hollow to make various pipes of various sizes.

 Plate, continuous coil, or strips are used to make welded pipes.
 To make a welded pipe, the initial plate or coil is rolled in a circular section using a plate bending machine or, in the event of a continuous operation, a roller.

 Once the circular section is rolled off the plate, the pipe can be welded with or without filler material.
 Welded pipes can be made in a wide range of sizes with no maximum limit.
 Long radius bends and elbows can be made with a welded pipe filled with filler material.

 Welded pipes are less expensive than seamless pipes, but they are also weaker due to the weld.

 The pipe is welded using a variety of welding techniques.

 The initial plate is formed into a cylindrical shape in the ERW / EFW / HFW pipe process, and the longitudinal edges of the produced cylinder are welded by flash welding, low-frequency resistance welding, high-frequency induction welding, or high-frequency resistance welding.

-External filler metal (wire electrodes) is utilised to link the produced plates in the SAW welding process.
-Depending on the pipe size, SAW pipes can have a single longitudinal seam or a double longitudinal seam.
+Exterior filler metal (wire electrodes) is utilized to link the produced plates in the SAW welding process.
+Depending on the pipe size, SAW pipes can have a single or double longitudinal seam.

-SAW pipes are also available with a spiral seam that is rolled continuously from a single plate coil.
-When compared to straight SAW pipe, the spiral SAW pipe has a far higher production rate.
+SAW pipes are also available with a spiral seam rolled continuously from a single plate coil.
+The spiral SAW pipe has a far higher production rate than the straight SAW pipe.
 Spiral SAW pipes, on the other hand, are only employed in low-pressure applications such as water and non-critical process services.